goldsmocap/mocap-streamer/README.md

 Once the data has been received, it's directly sent to the backend of the app, and then sent to a consumer (only Unity exists for now, however it can support multiple).

 When the message is received inside Unity, the OSC message is then deserialised and then used for animation.

+## Technical Achievements - Starting Sept 2024

+- Created a universal skeleton format, allowing:
+  - The streamer to be agnostic to skeleton data, allowing any skeleton's motion capture data to be sent, rather than a single skeleton.
+- Developed a way to record and playback motion capture data inside of unity with an efficient custom file format.
+- Made the motion capture software integration more universal, allowing for quick development to integrate new external softwares.
+- Augmented the network messages to allow for bone rotational data to be sent in either euler angles, or quaternions.
+- Integrated external motion capture software for:
+  - Xsens to receive the local data stream and turn it into a usable format in the streamer.
+  - Vicon to interact with a C DLL to retrieve the motion capture data.
+  - Optitrack to interact with a C++ DLL which required developing C++ code to bridge between NodeJS and C++.
+  - For all of this software, there are mappings from their own coordinate systems, into Unity's own coordinate system.
+- Created a development mode, where the streamer reads a predefined file to send example data.
+- Created an arbitrary data stream, where you can send any arbitrary data to the streamer, and then it will be received by any other streamer clients and sent to Unity.
+- Made an offline mode, where the streamer won't try to connect to the internet, allowing for local streaming.
+- Collaborated with AWDC to get their app notarized and signed using xcode.
+- Created documentation for the whole Unity side of things.